Little Miracles International was founded by Lori Scott in 1999 after a problem-free Romanian adoption of a beautiful 4.5 year old girl in 1998.

 “My life was so profoundly changed at what I saw and experienced in Romania and on the various other mission trips I had been to in other countries.
 I loved the idea of helping others to adopt and at the same time also founded a non-profit humanitarian organization.
 All of this came quickly after we returned from our adoption.
 I could never get the children out of my thoughts.
 I HAD TO do something!”

 It was going to take a miracle to help ALL these children.
 God called this mother to do more.
 If one person could help one child find their forever family, assist in medical, nutritional and emotional development, or support in prayer, many children would find their Little Miracle.
-Since our adoption journey in 1998, our agency has grown by leaps and bounds!
+Since our adoption journey in 1998, our agency has grown into different areas.
+Currently we do homestudies, post placement and post adoption reports and humanitarian aid to those left behind.

 I have always been fascinated by other cultures and countries and have put an extensive amount of time into research of religion, customs, geography of other people and places.
 I have dear friends around the world.
 I have a background in laboratory technology and paramedicine.
 Previously I worked in the non-profit management field for about nine years.
 I enjoyed the sector I worked in with teens coming from foreign countries on scholarships to enrich their education.
 I concentrated my work with the US Government program called Freedom Support Act and participated in the first ever Eastern European Students coming to the US after the fall of communism.
 These lucky students were carefully screened and tested and were the students that were at the top of their classes in high school and university.
 I was responsible for orientation, supervision, mediation, problem resolution and debriefing of all the students arriving from the former Soviet Union, living and departing from their American Adventure.